Self-Supervised Learning for Recommender Systems: A Survey: Discussion

-Due to the open nature, recommender systems are vulnerable to the data poisoning attack which injects deliberately crafted user-item interaction data into the model training set to tamper with the model parameters and manipulate recommendation results as desired \cite{wang2022gray,zhang2021data}.
-The attack and the corresponding defence approaches for supervised recommender systems have been well-studied.
-However, it remains unknown that if the recommendation models pre-trained in a self-supervised way are robust to such attacks.
+Due to the open nature, recommender systems are vulnerable to the data poisoning attack which injects deliberately crafted user-item interaction data into the model training set to tamper with model parameters and manipulate recommendation results \cite{wang2022gray,zhang2021data}.
+The attack and the corresponding defense approaches for supervised recommender systems have been well-studied.
+However, it remains unknown if SSR models are robust to such attacks.
 We also notice that a few pioneering works have made attempts to attack the pre-trained encoders in vision and graph classification tasks \cite{saha2021backdoor,zhang2022unsupervised}.
-We believe that developing new-type attacks and defending self-supervised pre-trained recommender systems against these attacks will be an interesting future research direction.
+To ensure the robustness of SSR models, developing new attack strategies and corresponding defense mechanisms is urgent and significant.